 In mid-2008, we closed our acquisition of M:Metrics and have integrated this business into our own.
+Additionally, in October 2009, we entered into a definitive agreement to acquire Certifica, Inc., although that acquisition is not presently closed and remains subject to a number of closing conditions.
 We also expect to continue to evaluate and enter into discussions regarding a wide array of potential strategic transactions, including acquiring complementary products, technologies or businesses.
-We also may enter into relationships with other businesses in order to expand our product offerings, which could involve preferred or exclusive licenses, discount pricing or investments in other company.
+We also may enter into relationships with other businesses in order to expand our product offerings, which could involve preferred or exclusive licenses, discount pricing or investments in other company, or to expand our sales capabilities.
 These transactions could be material to our financial condition and results of operations.
 Although these transactions may provide additional benefits, they may not be profitable immediately or in the long term.
 Negotiating any such transactions could be time-consuming, difficult and expensive, and our ability to close these transactions may be subject to regulatory or other approvals and other conditions which are beyond our control.
 Consequently, we can make no assurances that any such transactions, if undertaken and announced, would be completed.